dimi309/small3d/README.md

 # Non-game project

-- [Serial Model Renderer](https://github.com/dimi309/serial-model-renderer), used to test the 3D model reading and rendering functionality of small3d
+- [Serial Model Renderer](https://github.com/dimi309/serial-model-renderer), used to test the 3D model reading and rendering functionality of the library

 # Features